Patrick Stewart

 Biography of Patrick Stewart

-Patrick Stewart is an eminent British stage and screen actor, who graces the Guinness World Records as the longest-standing performer of the role of Professor Charles Francis Xavier in the series of “X-Men” projects.
-His portrayal of the superhero Jean-Luc Picard in the Marvel series “Star Trek” has been endeared by fans for many years.
+Patrick Stewart is an eminent British stage and screen actor, who graces the Guinness World Records as the longest-standing performer of the role of Professor Charles Francis Xavier in the series of "X-Men" projects.
+His portrayal of Captain Jean-Luc Picard in the iconic "Star Trek" series has been beloved by fans for decades.
 Knighted by Queen Elizabeth, he is an Officer of the Order of the British Empire.
 The stage of the Royal Shakespeare Company holds a special place in his heart, a lifelong passion.

 Patrick Stewart